-Local, State, Tribal, Territorial, and Insular Area Governments
+Local, State, and Tribal Governments

-- When activated, ESF #12 personnel may deploy to local, state, tribal, territorial, or insular area emergency operations centers. - Assists local, state, tribal, territorial, and insular area governments with requests for energy-related emergency response actions as required to meet the Nation's energy demands, and, through DOE, the Energy Sector-Specific Agency works to identify interdependencies and cascading impacts to other jurisdictions and critical sectors. - Local, state, tribal, territorial, and insular area governments, in coordination with energy asset owners and operators, have primary responsibility for prioritizing the reestablishment of critical infrastructure.
+- When activated, ESF #12 personnel may deploy to local, state, tribal emergency operations centers. - Assists local, state, and tribal governments with requests for energy-related emergency response actions as required to meet the Nation's energy demands, and, through DOE, the Energy SectorSpecific Agency works to identify interdependencies and cascading impacts to other jurisdictions and critical sectors. - Local, state, and tribal governments, in coordination with energy asset owners and operators, have primary responsibility for prioritizing the reestablishment of critical infrastructure.
 They are integrated into ESF #12 operations.